gwiza-muli/mp-sorting-maven/README.md

 Description of custom sorting algorithm
 ---------------------------------------
+I applied selection sort to subarrays of a selected size, then I sorted those subarrays using insertion sort.

 REMEMBER TO UPDATE!!!!!!!!!!!!!!!!!!!!!!!!!1

 Notes on using Copilot (or other AI)
 ------------------------------------

+I used Chatgpt and it fixed the inner for loop in the insertion sort algorithm I had.
+I had made the mistake of starting the index j at 0 instead of i, but it initialized it to i + 1.
+It was pretty straightforward and I understood the mistake I made.

 _This section is optional_